signature-opensource/CK-Globalization/README.md

 ### Discussion: Translation vs. Selection, fallbacks normalization
 Our goal with the `ExtendedCultureInfo` is to support both scenario, even if our primary focus is about translations.
-Unfortunately, these two usages possibly require/imply different interprations of the "user preference list".
+Unfortunately, these two usages possibly require/imply different interpretations of the "user preference list".

 #### Fallbacks semantics